xannhsux/DSCI551_ChatDB4/README.md

    docker-compose logs -f
    ```

-5. Access the Gradio frontend at: http://localhost:7860
+5. Access the Streamlit frontend at: http://localhost:8501

 ## Using the Application

-### Natural Language Interface

-Type queries like:
+### Flight Search

+You can search for flights by:
+- Departure and destination airports
+- Airline name
-- "Show me all flights from LAX to JFK"
+- Or view all available flights
-- "What are the hotels in Orange County, California?"
-- "Show me all Delta Airlines flights"

-### Manual Search Interface
+### Hotel Search

-Use the dedicated tabs for more structured searches:
-- **Flights Search**: Filter by airports or airlines
-- **Hotels Search**: Filter by county or state
+You can search for hotels by:
+- County
+- State
+- Minimum rating threshold

+### Data Modification

+The application also supports:
+- Adding new flight and hotel records
+- Updating existing records
+- Deleting records

 ## Development

 ### Project Structure

 ```
-DSCI-551-Project-ChatDB_4/
+project/
 │
 ├── app/                           # Backend application package
 │   ├── __init__.py                # Makes 'app' a Python package